asplogic/enclose/README.md

 function myfunc() { [native code] }
 ```

-### Node and io.js
+### Node.js and io.js

-You can choose what runtime to wrap your project in - node 0.12.x or
+You can choose what runtime to wrap your project in - node.js 0.12.x or
 io.js.
 Both branches are supported.

 EncloseJS project does not aim to add new features to node, to avoid